austinbrady/Assist/README.md

 - [Integration Guide](docs/INTEGRATION_GUIDE.md) - How to integrate apps
 - [Vision](VISION.md) - Project vision and philosophy

+## Repository

+This project is hosted at: https://github.com/austinbrady/Assist

 ## License

 See [LICENSE](LICENSE) file for details.